 The main road in Andalucía is the A-7 often referred to as the Mediterranean motorway.
 From this road you have speedy connections to both Granada and Tarifa should you decide to rent a car at the airport.

-Malaga Province also has so many things to see and do, including the Picasso museum, Roman theatre and Malaga port.
-Some of the best beaches in Malaga can be found just outside the town centre, one family beach after another.
+Malaga city also has so many things to see and do, including the Picasso museum, Roman theatre and Malaga port.
+Some of the best beaches in Malaga can be found just outside the town centre, where you will come across one family beach after another.
 See the Malaga map below.

 Best places to visit in Southern Spain